Israel says Hamas commander killed in southern Gaza strike but fate of military chief unclear | KRDO

 Israeli intelligence services said this past week they killed a total of 25 Hamas operatives involved in the October 7 attacks.

-Ronen Bar, the head of Israel’s intelligence agency, the Shin Bet announced the figure during a meeting with commanders from the IDF’s Southern Command and 162 Division held in Rafah on Saturday.
+Ronen Bar, the head of Israel’s Shin Bet intelligence agency, announced the figure during a meeting with commanders from the IDF’s Southern Command and 162 Division held in Rafah on Saturday.
 Bar commended the results of the Shin Bet’s “intensified activity” within Gaza.

 Video from the scene in Al-Nuseirat camp shows bodies and injured people — some bleeding and covered in rubble — being rushed to ambulances.